Certified Network Infrastructure Technician (CNIT®)

 At least four years of verifiable experience within the network infrastructure sector or relevant qualifications.
 Successful completion of the Certified Network Cable Installer (CNCI®) program would be an advantage.

-Successful students will have the knowledge, competency and confidence in complex site environments.
+Successful learners will have the knowledge, competency and confidence in complex site environments.

 You will also gain the following: